awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

  Removing an Aurora cluster from an Aurora global database turns it back into a regional cluster, with full read\-write capability and no longer synchronized with the primary cluster\.

  You might remove an Aurora cluster from a global database in case the primary cluster becomes degraded or isolated\.
 Performing a failover for an Aurora global database involves removing one of the secondary clusters from the original global database, and then using it as the primary cluster in a new Aurora global database\.
+For more information, see [Failover for Aurora Global Database](#aurora-global-database-failover)\.

  If you no longer need the global database, you must remove all secondary clusters and then the primary cluster before deleting the global database itself\.
 You can then delete some or all of the clusters you removed, or continue to use some or all as single\-region Aurora clusters\.
+For more information, see [Deleting an Aurora Global Database](#aurora-global-database-deleting)\.

 ### Console<a name="aurora-global-database-detach.console"></a>